TheOnceAndFutureSmalltalker/lidar_obstacle_detection/README.md

 ## Installing PCL

 To install the Point Cloud Library, follow the instructions below for your environment.
 These instructions were copied from https://github.com/udacity/SFND_Lidar_Obstacle_Detection/edit/master/README.md.
-You may als ofind additinal installation instructions on the <a href="http://pointclouds.org/">Point Cloud Library or PCL</a> website.
+You may also find additional installation instructions on the <a href="http://pointclouds.org/">Point Cloud Library or PCL</a> website.

 ### Ubuntu
 This installation for Ubuntu is quite lengthy - up to an hour - so be patient.
 Several additional dependencies, like Eigen, are installed as well.